aggregat4/dendriform/JOURNAL.md

 SSE or Websockets would require the server to implement some event bus that keeps track of new events so that it can notify any subscribers.
 This seems like a more complicated design for a later stage.
 Let's go with polling for now.

 A skeleton for the event pump now exists: it still needs implementations for the local and the remote pump and some wrappers that do the actual scheduling of the calls and starts or stops pumping when requested.

+## 21.11.2018

+Implemented the client side pumping of events from the local to the remote store and vice versa.
+Implemented a pumping class that continuously executes a function with a delay and some notion of backoff in case of failure.

+Realized that the current subscription mechanism for events is a bit wonky: it is only used by the local event log to invalidate the tree structure cache when new events come in.
+This subscriber is not interested in the contents.
+Do we need this in this form?
+At least it does want to know when certain events have arrived...

+Stubbed out a class that should implement the HTTP connection to the server, this needs to be implemented using fetch.